ZimbiX/Khet/README.md

 And for development you'll also need:

-- MonoDevelop / Visual Studio
+- Xamarin Studio (MonoDevelop) / Visual Studio
 - NUnit

 ### Mono and MonoDevelop

 For Linux/Mac, you'll need MonoDevelop.
-On Windows, you could use MonoDevelop, but it should still work in Visual Studio.
+On Windows, you can use either Xamarin Studio (MonoDevelop) or Visual Studio.

+To build and run C# binaries, Windows will use the .NET framework; Mono does this on Linux and Mac, and should be automatically installed by MonoDevelop as required.

-To install both Mono and MonoDevelop, follow the instructions on the [MonoDevelop website](http://www.monodevelop.com/download/).
+To install MonoDevelop on Linux/Mac/Windows, follow the instructions on the [MonoDevelop website](http://www.monodevelop.com/download/).

 ### NUnit